JirayuL/gitdemo/README.md

 git add - track the file that will be commit git commit - update the file to the repository

+.gitignore - to ignore the type of useless file

 Jirayu Laungwilawan